What's in the Gaza peace deal?

 * Israel wants Hamas and other militant groups in Gaza to hand over all body parts and personal effects of Israeli soldiers killed during the war.

 * Hamas wants a sea port built in Gaza, allowing goods and people to be ferried in and out of the enclave.
-Israel has long rejected the plan, but it is possible that progress towards it could be made if there are absolute security guarantees.
-In antiquity, Gaza was a major port in the eastern Mediterranean, a critical point for spice trading.
-There have been plans to build a new port since the Oslo peace accords in the mid-1990s, but no progress has been made.
+Israel has long rejected the plans, but it is possible that progress towards it could be made if there are absolute security guarantees.

 * The Palestinians also want the airport in Gaza - Yasser Arafat International, which opened in 1998 but was shut down in 2000 after it was bombed by Israel - to be rebuilt.

-(Reporting by Nidal al-Mughrabi; Writing by Luke Baker; Editing by Robin Pomeroy)
+(Reporting by Nidal al-Mughrabi; writing by Luke Baker; editing by Larry King)